 Theodora: Crazy as a loon!
 You really expect me to believe that you're sane and the rest of the world is mad?

 Eleanor Lance: Well, why not?
 The world is full of inconsistencies.
 Unnatural things.
-Nature's mistakes they call you for instance!
+Nature's mistakes, they're called.
+You, for instance!

 Theodora: What would you call this place?
 Fun-o-rama?